Jetsurf/jet-bot/README.md

 There are a few admin commands to configure the bot.
 To run these commands, you need the administrator role in your discord server.

- - `/admin playlist URL`: Add the given URL to the `!playrandom` playlist
+ - `/admin playlist URL`: Add the given URL to the `/voice playrandom` playlist
  - `/admin blacklist URL`: Prevent the video at the URL from ever being played
  - `/admin dm add`: Subscribe to DMs on users leaving the server
  - `/admin dm remove`: Unsubscribe from DMs on users leaving the server